Fordham Bedford Community Services provides education programs that serve elementary and high school students in our community.

 The second program in the College Readiness series is the S.A.T.
 Preparation Course which operates from late fall through spring and is exclusively for students in Junior year.
 Students who have successfully completed the Sophomore Skills Course are automatically eligible to enroll and new students must submit an application in the fall and interview to be considered for the program.
 The students participate in weekly sessions and prepare for the exam through three full length practice exams.
 Like the Sophomore Skills class, students work in small groups with tutors.
 Whenever possible, college tours are scheduled for students to attend with program staff.

 The final element of the College Readiness series is the College Preparation Program for students in their Senior year.
 Students who have completed the S.A.T.
 Preparation Course are automatically eligible to enroll and new students are invited to apply and interview to be considered for the program.
 This program assists with the college application process with a focus on: financial aid, application forms, essay writing, requesting recommendation letters, compiling supplemental documents, opportunity programs, and other specialized programs.
 A FAFSA filing event is scheduled in the fall to assist families in filing for FAFSA and TAP.
 Parents that need additional support in filing the CSS Profile can speak to program staff for additional assistance.

 After School and Tutoring and Recreation

 We support elementary school students through after school tutoring and recreational activities.
 Due to the current pandemic we are working with students remotely.
 We recognize that learning may look different now and we would like to support younger students in their learning.
-Families interested in receiving remote tutoring and recreational activities can contact our program staff at one of our three locations:
+Families interested in receiving remote tutoring and recreational activities can contact our program staff at: